 Semi-colons (;) – Lists

 Like the colon, the semicolon can be used to make lists.
-When you have many items and the sentence is complicated, it is best to order the items using semi-colons (;) to give all sentences equal importance and can illustrate a stronger message then just commas.
+When you have many items and the sentence is complicated, it is best to order the items using semicolons (;) to give all sentences equal importance and can illustrate a stronger message than just commas.